nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 #### Building Habits of Strength

+Hamming

+“We are, in a very real sense, the sum total of our habits, and nothing more; hency by changing our habits, once we understand which ones we should change and in what directions, and understand our limitations in changing ourselves, then we are on the path along which we want to go.”

 When it comes to building habits of strenght, Richard W. Hamming offers some final advice:

 > ...do not try heroic reformations which are almost certain to fail.
 Practice on small ones until you gradually build up your ability to change yourself in the larger things.
 You must learn to walk before you run in this matter of being creative, but I believe it can be done.
 Furthermore, if you are to succeed (to the extent you secretly wish to), you must become creative in the face of the rapidly changing technology which will dominate your career.
 Society will not stand still for you; it will evolve more and more rapidly as technology plays an increasing role at all levels of the organization.